How Do You Clean a Dirty Beer Bottle? Proven Techniques

 Step 2: Gather the Cleaning Supply

-• Bottle Brush: Essential for scrubbing away debris and residue from the bottle’s interior.
+• Bottle Brush: Helps to scrub away debris and residue from the bottle’s interior.
 Always use a nylon brush to avoid leaving scratch marks.

 • Bottle Washer: Helps to rinse and sanitize bottles efficiently, streamlining the cleaning process.